-Most web hosting services include auto-installers to allow you to set up software from the admin panel.
+Most web hosting providers include auto-installers to allow you to set up software from the admin panel.
 On Hostinger’s hPanel, users can access auto-installers under the Website menu.

 - Open the Auto Installer, find Joomla, and click Select.

-- Specify the configuration details, like your domain, preferred language, administrator email, password, and username.
+- Enter your website credentials and select Next.
+Specify the configuration details, like your domain, preferred language, administrator email, password, and username.
 When you’re done, click Install.

 - Once the installation is complete, you can log in to the control panel and start creating your Joomla website.